microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/training/step1_supervised_finetuning/README.md

 | --only_optimize_lora                                     | Freeze all othre paramters and only optimize LoRA-related prameters                      |                                                                                                                                                                                            |
 | --gradient_checkpoint,   --lora_dim, only_optimizer_lora | When LoRA and Gradient Checkpointing are enabled.
 Only Optimize LoRA   cannot be enabled | If all three are enabled, it will affect the gradient flow (aka the   augo-grad system backend by PyTorch)                                                                                 |

-One important thing for users is that how they can estimate the largest model they can train using the current system.
-Here, we provide a method to do a rough estimation.
-Assume we do not use the offload feature and enable (i) zero stage 3 (if you use multiple GPUs) (ii) gradient checkpoint, and (iii) LoRA, then the approximate largest model (in billion parameters) you can train can be estimated by ``Total-GPU-memory-in-GB / 3``.
-For instance, if you have a single A6000-48G GPU, you probably can train up to 16B parameter models.
-Please note that this is a rough estimation, and you need to verify it by yourselves.
+One important consideration for users is determining the maximum model size they can train using their current system.
+Here, we present a method for estimating this limit.
+Assuming that you do not use the offload feature and enable (i) zero stage 3 (if using multiple GPUs), (ii) gradient checkpoint, and (iii) LoRA, the approximate maximum model size (in billions of parameters) that you can train can be estimated as "Total GPU memory in GB divided by 3."
+For example, if you have a single A6000-48G GPU, you can probably train models up to 16 billion parameters.
+It is important to note that this is a rough estimation, and you should verify it yourself.

-## Others
+## 👀  Others
 From InstrucGPT work, it is recommended to train the model for overfitting (aka longer epochs) for better human-preferred answers.
-During our exploration, we also find this is helpful particularly for the smaller model finetuning, e.g., OPT-1.3B.
-Also note that the hyperparameters we provided in our script is not based on extensive hyparameter tuning.
-Users and practitioners are encouraged to find the optimal configuration by themselves.
-Our system can be seamlessly extended for other languages, e.g., Chinense and Japanese.
-We provide two such examples under ``training_scritps/other_language``.
+Through our exploration, we have found this to be particularly helpful for smaller model finetuning, such as OPT-1.3B.
+It's worth noting that the hyperparameters we have provided in our script have not undergone extensive tuning.
+As such, we encourage users and practitioners to find the optimal configuration themselves.
+Additionally, our system can be easily extended to other languages, such as Chinese and Japanese.
+To demonstrate this, we have included two examples under the "training_scripts/other_language" directory.